Brian Griese: Denver Broncos

-The Denver Broncos selected Griese in the third round of the 1998 NFL draft.
+The Denver Broncos selected Griese 91st overall in the third round of the 1998 NFL draft.
 He began his career as a third-string back up to Bubby Brister and John Elway.
 He became a Super Bowl champion in 1998, though he spent most of the season on the sidelines.
 Following Elway's retirement in 1999, Griese became the Broncos' starting quarterback.
 Griese earned a 75.6 passer rating during his first season as starter, but improved the next year, raising it to 102.9.
 His efforts merited him an invite to the 2001 Pro Bowl.

 Griese consistently completed a high percentage of his passes.
 He has had four seasons with a better than 64% completion rate, including one year (2004) when he completed 69.3% of his passes.
 Nevertheless, he was unable to establish himself as one of the elite quarterbacks of the league, due to injuries and a penchant for interceptions.
 He was released by the Broncos, following the 2002 season, and was replaced by former Cardinals starter Jake Plummer.